Anjianto/xignature-drive/README.md

 ```

 # Payments
-VueFileManager is packed with **Stripe** payment options.
+Xignature Drive is packed with **Stripe** payment options.
 To configure Stripe, you will be asked in Setup Wizard to set up.
 Or, if you skip this installation process, you will find stripe set up in you admin `Dashboard / Settings / Payments`.

 ## Get your active plans
 Would you like to get your subscription plans for your custom front-end page?
 Create GET request and get all your active plans: